Table of Contents

 Level of evidence hierarchy

-When carrying out a project you might have noticed that while searching for information, there seems to different levels of credibility given to different types of scientific results.
-For example, it is not the same to use a systematic review or an expert opinion to base an argument.
-It’s almost common sense that the first will demonstrate more accurate results than the latter, which information ultimately derives from a personal opinion.
+When carrying out a project you might have noticed that while searching for information, there seems to be different levels of credibility given to different types of scientific results.
+For example, it is not the same to use a systematic review or an expert opinion as a basis for an argument.
+It’s almost common sense that the first will demonstrate more accurate results than the latter, which ultimately derives from a personal opinion.

-In the medical and health care area, for example, it is very important that professionals not only have access to information, but also have instruments to determine which evidence is stronger and more trustworthy, building up confidence to diagnose and treat their patients.
+In the medical and health care area, for example, it is very important that professionals not only have access to information but also have instruments to determine which evidence is stronger and more trustworthy, building up the confidence to diagnose and treat their patients.

 5 levels of evidence

-With the increasing need from physicians (but also scientists of different fields of study) to know what kind of research they can expect the best clinical evidence, experts ranked this evidence to help them identify the best sources of information to answer their questions.
-The criteria for ranking evidence is based on design, methodology, validity and applicability of the different types of studies.
+With the increasing need from physicians – as well as scientists of different fields of study-, to know from which kind of research they can expect the best clinical evidence, experts decided to rank this evidence to help them identify the best sources of information to answer their questions.
+The criteria for ranking evidence is based on the design, methodology, validity and applicability of the different types of studies.
 The outcome is called “levels of evidence” or “levels of evidence hierarchy”.
 By organizing a well-defined hierarchy of evidence, academia experts were aiming to help scientists feel confident in using findings from high-ranked evidence in their own work or practice.
 For Physicians, whose daily activity depends on available clinical evidence to support decision-making, this really helps them to know which evidence to trust the most.